chuanhuizhang/Tailor-made-Trip/README.md

   3. Copy [ "autoloaderNamespaces[] = "Shanty" ] to application.inn in YourProject/application/configs/, and put it under [ production ] module.

-  4. Suppose you have a collection named "users" in "mydb"(db name), create a file named "Users.php", and add
+  4. Suppose you have a collection named "users" in "mydb"(db name), create a file named "Users.php" in models folder, and add

   <?php

     class Users extends Shanty_Mongo_Document
     {